Mi5sssss/Mi5sssss.GitHub.io/index.md

 menutitle: Home
 menuorder: 1
 ---
 **Welcome to my page!** I am a PhD student in the ECSE Department at Rensselaer Polytechnic Institute.
-I am fortunate to be advised by [Prof. Tong Zhang](https://sites.ecse.rpi.edu/~tzhang/).
+I am fortunate to be advised by [Tong Zhang](https://sites.ecse.rpi.edu/~tzhang/).
-I previously completed a Bachelor of Engineering with Honors in Southern University of Science and Technology, where I worked with [Prof. Quan Chen](https://sme.sustech.edu.cn/en/index/teacher/neiye/id/40.html).
+I previously completed a Bachelor of Engineering with Honors in Southern University of Science and Technology, where I conducted research under [Quan Chen](https://sme.sustech.edu.cn/en/index/teacher/neiye/id/40.html).

 My research focuses on optimizing memory architectures, primarily DRAM and SSDs, to enhance hardware performance and software efficiency.
 I explore solutions in data processing and AI, aiming to contribute to more efficient and sustainable computing systems.

-Welcome to talk to me!
+Feel free to reach out -- I am always happy to chat!
-Email: xier2 [at] rpi (dot) edu
+📧 Email: xier2 [at] rpi (dot) edu

 ## 🏫 Education
 1. **Ph.D.
 Student in Computer & Systems Engineering** — *Rensselaer Polytechnic Institute*
    📍 Troy, NY | 🗓️ Aug 2022 – Present